Leuprolide depot suspension

 Important safety information:

 - Leuprolide depot suspension lowers the amount of certain hormones in your body.
-This may result in certain effects, such as changes in breast size, breast soreness or tenderness, testicular changes, decreased sexual ability, hot flashes, or night sweats.
+This may result in certain effects such as changes in breast size, breast soreness or tenderness, decreased sexual ability, hot flashes, or night sweats.
 Discuss any questions or concerns with your doctor.

 - Leuprolide depot suspension may cause your bones to weaken (decreased bone density) or become more prone to fractures, especially if you use it for a long time.
 Contact your doctor if you notice bone pain or if you have questions or concerns.